Frank Zappa: Digital medium and last tour

 Starting in the mid-1980s, Zappa undertook a comprehensive re-release program of his earlier vinyl recordings.
 He personally oversaw the remastering of all his 1960s, 1970s, and early 1980s albums for the new digital compact disc (CD) medium.
 (Note: For a comprehensive comparison of vinyl and CD releases, see "The Frank Zappa Album Versions Guide – Index") Certain aspects of these re-issues have been criticized by some fans as being unfaithful to the original recordings, with changes made to We're Only in It for the Money, Cruising with Ruben & the Jets, Uncle Meat, and Sleep Dirt being the most strongly criticized.
 Nearly twenty years before the advent of online music stores, Zappa had proposed to replace "phonographic record merchandising" of music by "direct digital-to-digital transfer" through phone or cable TV (with royalty payments and consumer billing automatically built into the accompanying software).
 In 1989, Zappa considered his idea a "miserable flop".

 The album Jazz from Hell, released in 1986, earned Zappa his first Grammy Award in 1988 for Best Rock Instrumental Performance.
 Except for one live guitar solo ("St. Etienne"), the album exclusively featured compositions brought to life by the Synclavier.

-Zappa's last tour in a rock and jazz band format took place in 1988 with a 12-piece group which had a repertoire of over 100 (mostly Zappa) compositions, but which split under acrimonious circumstances before the tour was completed.
+Zappa's last tour began on February 2, 1988, in Albany, New York and ended on June 6 in Genoa, Italy.
+By the end the band had a repertoire of over 100 mostly Zappa compositions.
+With 12 members, it was one of his largest touring ensembles, including a five piece horn section.
+The group split up early under acrimonious circumstances before Zappa's intended completion date.
 The tour was documented on the albums Broadway the Hard Way (new material featuring songs with strong political emphasis); The Best Band You Never Heard in Your Life (Zappa "standards" and an eclectic collection of cover tunes, ranging from Maurice Ravel's Boléro to Led Zeppelin's "Stairway to Heaven"); and Make a Jazz Noise Here (a selection of Zappa's more instrumentally complex and jazz orientated material).
 An album of guitar solos from this tour also appeared as the posthumous 2006 album Trance-Fusion, a follow-up to the Shut Up 'n Play Yer Guitar and Guitar albums.

 More recordings from the 1988 tour would appear as part of You Can't Do That on Stage Anymore, a series of six double CDs compiled by Zappa from unreleased live recordings, dating back to the earliest Mothers recordings from 1965.
 The six volumes were released between 1988 and 1992.

 The Real Frank Zappa Book, co-written with Peter Occhiogrosso, was published by Poseidon Press in 1989.
 Zappa appeared on the TV interview show Larry King Live to promote it.
 He explained the title by saying he wrote it in response to previous unauthorized books, which he considered to be stupid and exploitative.